mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 ## Introduction
-This code uses the TEP dataset to analyze and visualize the Fault-Free and Faulty data.
-The main objective is to detect any anomalies in the data using basic statistical analysis.
-If any variable goes out of the pre-defined limit, then the code generates an error.
+Welcome to our tutorial series on unsupervised machine learning techniques for fault detection using the Tennessee Eastman Process dataset.
+In this playlist, we will cover various unsupervised machine learning techniques for detecting anomalies and faults in the process.
+We will start with statistical methods and progress to more complex techniques such as PCA reconstruction, autoencoder-based reconstruction, ensemble learning, CNN, LSTM-based next-step prediction, Transformer-based anomaly detection, and XAI methods on autoencoders.
+By the end of this tutorial series, you will have a comprehensive understanding of how unsupervised machine learning can be used to detect faults in complex industrial processes.
 This repository is a part of [youtube playlist](https://youtu.be/iCTU-IZ6rPQ).

 ![alt text](/images/Youtube_thumbnail.png)